-Engaging, enlightening, and inspiring diverse school communities through the exploration of New York City Ballet's history, artistry, and cultural aesthetic.
+Engaging, enlightening, and inspiring New York City public school communities through the exploration of New York City Ballet's history and artistry.

-In New York City Ballet's in-school residency programs, students and educators learn how ballet is an accessible art form relevant to their daily lives.
-Aligned with the Common Core Learning Standards and the New York City Blueprint for Teaching and Learning in Dance, these programs promote student-centered, experiential, and interdisciplinary approaches to learning, and each is facilitated by professional dance educators.
+Students and educators learn how ballet is an accessible art form relevant to their daily lives in New York City Ballet’s in-school residency programs.
+Aligned with the Common Core Learning Standards and the New York City Blueprint for Teaching and Learning in Dance, these programs promote student-centered, experiential, and interdisciplinary approaches to learning.
+Our professional dance educators work with classroom teachers to incorporate the arts into literacy and learning.

 This program, offered to students in grades 1 – 2, promotes dancemaking and literacy.